LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/PublicApiV1.md

 #### Step 2.
 Call API

-Currently, thee user is allowed to carry out following actions using our Public API
+Currently, the user is allowed to carry out following actions using our Public API

 <ul>
     <li><a href='#send-messages'>Sending Messages</a></li>